Geo-R1/geo-r1/README.md

 ### FS-GRES Task

-This task evaluates the model's ability to produce a segmentation mask for a given textual description, using SAM as a proxy.
-We use **gIoU** (mean IoU) and **cIoU** (cumulative IoU) as the primary metrics.
+This task evaluates the model's ability to produce a segmentation mask for a given textual description, using SAM as a tool.
+We use **gIoU** (mean IoU) as the primary metrics.

 **Example Evaluation Command (on EarthReason or RRSIS-D dataset):**
 ```bash